LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

           window_start: ${{ github.event.inputs.window_start }}
 ```

-This workflow triggers manually through the GitHub UI.
-When run, it computes coding hours across the specified repositories, writes JSON reports to the `metrics` branch, and publishes the KPI website to the `gh-pages` branch.
+This workflow computes coding hours across the given repositories, writes JSON reports to the `metrics` branch and publishes the KPI website to the `gh-pages` branch.

 ### Using in other repositories